Order for Probate

 The Court will then indicate on the Order for Probate that the Petitioner is appointed the Personal Representative as either executor of the decedent’s Will, administrator with Will annexed, administrator or special administrator and will determine if the special administrator will have general powers, special powers or can continue without notice of hearing.

 Authority of the Personal Representative

-The Judge will give authority to the Personal Representative by either giving full authority, which is governed under the Independent Administration Estates Act and allows the Personal Representative to manage the estate (i.e., sell property, manage assets and make distributions) without obtaining a Court order.
-The Judge can grant limited authority where nothing can be done without Court supervision and a Court order would be needed to sell, purchase, exchange or borrow money against any real property.
+The Judge will give authority to the Personal Representative by either giving full or limited authority.
+Full authority is governed under the Independent Administration Estates Act and allows the Personal Representative to manage the estate (i.e., sell property, manage assets and make distributions) without obtaining a Court order.
+Limited authority is granted when nothing can be done without court supervision and a Court order is needed to sell, purchase, exchange or borrow money against any real property.
 At this time the Judge will determine if it is necessary for the Personal Representative to obtain a bond.
-If bond is required the Judge can determine a fixed amount to be obtained by a surety company or for the Personal Representative to make a deposit into a blocked account.
+If a bond is required the Judge can determine a fixed amount to be obtained by a surety company or for the Personal Representative to make a deposit into a blocked account.

 Lastly, the Judge will order whether or not the Personal Representative is or is not authorized to take any money or property without a further Court order, and depending on your county’s local rules, a Probate Referee will be appointed.
 The Judge will then date and sign the Order for Probate and you will take the Order and the Letters for Administration to the Clerk of the Court to have the documents certified.